15.1 Background and Objective

 in the monetary values to be disclosed or changes in qualitative factors).

-of ASC 842, the staff has made certain observations related to this topic.
-For
+on the application of ASC 842, the staff has made certain observations related to

-observations on each of these topics, see Deloitte’s Roadmap SEC Comment Letter Considerations, Including Industry
+the staff’s observations on each of these topics, see Deloitte’s Roadmap SEC Comment Letter Considerations,

 As regulators review disclosures and issue comments, entities should evaluate their